Kchenforyou/PD-Diffusion-Sonification-Project/README.md

 The Julia scripts:
 * ScaffSpind.jl
-  * Generates circle size, 2-dimensional coordinates (center of each circle), and parents of each circle
+  * Generates circle size, 2-dimensional coordinates of the circles, "lifespan", and "parents" of each circle
 * Skewer_NF
   * Assigns a discrete time to a group of circle sizes, 2-dimensional coordinates, and parent status.
 This results in time frames that inform us where the circle is and whether if it is alive
 * Create_CSV.jl